 Plenty of other chocolate mousse recipes are knocking around, many involving cream and/ or butter and a few using gelatin to achieve a good set.

-Although I love the simplicity of the classic chocolate mousse recipe, I’ll be honest, I do find that I prefer to sweeten it with a little sugar.
+Although I love the simplicity of the classic French chocolate mousse recipe, I’ll be honest, I do find that I prefer to sweeten it with a little sugar.

 Call me wild, but I’ve also tinkered with the flavour by adding a little coffee extract and some Baileys Irish Cream.
 What can I say, these goodies are just naturals with chocolate.
+My Baileys chocolate mousse is really just an upgrade on the base recipe.

-How to Make Baileys Mocha Mousse?
+How to Make Baileys Chocolate Mousse

 Making this mousse au chocolat typically takes less than 10 minutes: